Arrabida Wine Tour from Lisbon: Wineries, Tastings & Tile Factory

 Stop 2 Pass by

-You'll cross the April 25th Bridge (a lookalike of the Golden Gate Bridge), a giant and scenic suspension bridge that connects the north and south sides of Lisbon.
-It was renamed after the revolution day (April 25th) that finished the Salazar dictatorship in 1974.
+You will cross the April 25th Bridge, which resembles the Golden Gate Bridge.
+This impressive and scenic suspension bridge connects the northern and southern sides of Lisbon.
+It was named in honor of the revolution that took place on April 25th, 1974, which ended the Salazar dictatorship.

 3